D170: Student Attendance

 Instructors should excuse unexpected absences due to personal or family illness, accident, or death in the family.
 Instructors may require students who are ill for more than fifteen percent (15%) of required contact hours to obtain official notification from the Dean of Students office or equivalent position designated for graduate or professional schools or colleges and branch community colleges.

 Instructors must excuse absences due to disabilities where reasonable.
-Such requests must be processed in accordance with University Administrative Policy 2310 “Academic Adjustments for Students with Disabilities.”
+Such requests must be processed in accordance with University Administrative Policy 2310 “Reasonable Accommodation for Students with Disabilities.”
 For a short-term disability due to an illness or injury not covered by the Americans with Disabilities Act (ADA), students should contact the Dean of Students Office or equivalent position designated for graduate or professional schools or colleges and branch community colleges for assistance.
 These offices can also assist instructors with verification of the short-term disability.

 5.1.
 Attendance Accommodation for Students with Disabilities

 Attendance during scheduled class times is a necessary part of the learning process.
 The Accessibility Resource Center (ARC) may recommend flexibility in attendance for some students.
 This accommodation should be provided unless the accommodation fundamentally alters the course or program.
 The following six (6) factors should be used in considering if attendance is an essential element of the course and the flexibility in attendance recommended is not considered a reasonable accommodation:

 - Are there classroom interactions between the instructor and the students and among the students?